Language selection

 About the Canada Public Transit Fund

-The Canada Public Transit Fund is a historic investment that will support transit in communities of all sizes across Canada.
-Announced in 2024, the Fund will provide $3 billion per year for public transit and active transportation infrastructure, beginning in 2026-27.
-The Fund will provide stable and predictable funding to address long-term transit goals and aims to:
+The Canada Public Transit Fund is a historic investment that supports transit in communities of all sizes across Canada.
+The Fund provides approximately $25 billion over 10 years for public transit and active transportation infrastructure.
+The Fund offers both stable and predictable funding to address long-term transit goals, as well as responsive funding to target evolving transit needs, and aims to:

 • Increase the use of public transit and active transportation relative to car travel